IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * Back to UI coding
 * Can I use .net standard
 * Add pull mode to get pushed calls from a bus
+* Replace HttpHangfire with abstraction to enable queue based communication

 ## UI project
 * RF Instance Details